Thomas-Jansen/Programmeerproject/REPORT.md

 The plan was to let users set the pictures they took as an avatar for their plant.
 But it was very difficult to make the picture appear pretty because of the small pictures and the fact that different phones take different size pictures.

 #### Logs
 My first plan was to let users write logs about how the plants are growing.
-In the end I chose not to implement this feature en let users take pictures instead.
+In the end I chose not to implement this feature and let users take pictures instead.

-#### Letting users create new plants
+#### Let users create new plants
 I wanted to let users add new plants to the database and let them share it with other users.
 I didn't add this feature because it is very difficult to check whether the information they entered is correct.